roberteinhaus/boarg/README.md

 boarg
 =====

-A simple GUI for boar
+A simple GUI for boar (for more information visit http://www.boarvcs.com/)